 “The moment I consolidated all of my credit card debt into one monthly payment, I could see the light at the end of the tunnel,” said Whitman.
 With that, her enthusiasm for her new venture reignited and she was able to pay off the full $90,000 in a little over two years.
-Later, Whitman, who lives in Scottsdale, Arizona, became a widely known transformational leader and bestselling author of “The Art of Having It All.”
+Whitman later became a widely known transformational leader and bestselling author of “The Art of Having It All.”

 The power of personal loans for debt consolidation

-Many consumers have made similar transformations of their financial lives through personal loans.
-These loans let them consolidate high-interest credit card debt into a one set regular monthly payment with a fixed interest rate and repayment term.
+Many consumers have transformed their financial lives with personal loans.
+Specifically, they’ve been able to consolidate high-interest credit card debt into one set regular monthly payment with a fixed interest rate and repayment term.

-Perhaps the biggest advantage of consolidating credit card debts into a personal loan is the fact that there is a time limit.
-While the payment may be larger than the minimum balance on credit card accounts, borrowers know that if they pay it every month for a preset number of months, the balance will dwindle to zero.
+An advantage of consolidating credit card debts into a personal loan is the defined end date for your loan.
+While the payment may be larger than the minimum balance on credit card accounts, you can rest assured that if you pay it every month for a preset number of months, the balance will dwindle to zero.
 That’s something to look forward to.

-“This establishes commitment and a process for getting rid of it,” Stratton said.
-“Whereas if you just send in a minimum each month, you’ll be paying for it for years.”
+“This establishes commitment and a process for getting rid of it,” said Scott Stratton, a certified financial planner in Dallas.
+“Whereas if you just send in a minimum each month, you’ll be paying for it forever.”

-Minimum required monthly payments on credit cards may be as little as 1 percent or 2 percent of the balance, Stratton said.
+Minimum required monthly payments on credit cards may be as little as 1% or 2% of the balance, Stratton said.
 “When you’re paying 20 percent interest or more on that, you’re not even treading water.”

-Having a regular fixed payment also makes it easier to budget, Stratton said, since borrowers know exactly how much they will pay toward their loan every month.
+Having one set regular monthly payment also makes it easier to budget because you know exactly how much you’ll pay toward your loan every month.